mehalick/Blog/_posts/2016-01-18-setting-up-mysql-on-an-azure-ubuntu-vm.md

 ## DONE

-So really that's it, not too bad even with the zero Linux and MySQL that I had.
-Hope that helps...
+So really that's it, not too bad even with the zero Linux and MySQL experience that I had.
+Hope that helps and if you have any questions or advice just let me know...

 ## References